google/temporian/docs/src/user_guide.md

 tp.resample(a["feature_1"], c) + tp.resample(b["feature_2"], c)
 ```

-`tp.resample` is critical to combine events from different, non-synchronized sources.
+[`tp.resample()`][temporian.resample] is critical to combine events from different, non-synchronized sources.
 For example, consider a system with two sensors, a thermometer for temperature and a manometer for pressure.
 The temperature sensor produces measurements every 1 to 10 minutes, while the pressure sensor returns measurements every second.
 Additionally assume that both sensors are not synchronized.
 Finally, assume that you need to combine the temperature and pressure measurements with the equation `temperature / pressure`.

 <!-- TODO: image -->